strontic/strontic.github.io/xcyclopedia/library/packager.dll-7DDCD886CC7B6A7B94658883B1983CE7.md

 ## Possible Misuse

 *The following table contains possible examples of `packager.dll` being misused.
-While `packager.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `packager.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --